Family Planning: Empowering People, Developing Nations

 According to the UNDP, the 9 standards to support the human right in family planning are:

-- Non-discrimination: Family planning information and services cannot be restricted on the basis of race, sex, language, religion, political affiliation, national origin, age, economic status, place of residence, disability status, marital status, sexual orientation or gender identity.
+- Non-discrimination: Family planning information and services can't be restricted on the basis of race, sex, language, religion, political affiliation, national origin, age, economic status, place of residence, disability status, marital status, sexual orientation or gender identity.

 - Available: Countries must ensure that family planning commodities and services are available to everyone.